Skip to content

 It was almost harder coming down.
 I kept thinking to myself, “I liked it better going up”.

-A full parking lot when I got here and this road lined with cars a half-mile down.
+The parking lot was full and this road lined with cars a half-mile down when I got here.
 There I am at the very end of an empty road by now.

 Final stats for the day: 5,211 feet of elevation in 15.5 miles and 9 hours (from where I parked).
 Fitbit also said I burned 6,400 calories in 46,000 steps and 590 floors.